 Canada has suspended all international flights to foreign nationals and closed the Canada-U.S. border to non-essential travel.
 There are a handful of exceptions, including:

 - Canadian citizens and Canadian permanent residents;

-- Permanent resident applicants who had been approved for permanent residence before the travel restrictions were announced on March 16, 2020, but who had not yet travelled to Canada;
+- permanent resident applicants who had been approved for permanent residence before 12pm EDT on March 18, 2020, but who had not yet travelled to Canada

 *Immediate family members include: spouses, common-law partners, dependent children, the children of dependent children, parents, step-parents, and guardians.

 If you are stuck inside Canada and unable to leave, you should ensure that your immigration status does not expire.
 If your temporary resident status (work permit or study permit) is going to expire, please follow IRCC’s official instructions for extending your status.

 Any person with an active immigration application, or considering applying for Canadian immigration, should consult the special measures put in place by Immigration, Refugees and Citizenship Canada (IRCC) to assist immigration applicants impacted by coronavirus.

 The Moving2Canada team has been working from home since the time coronavirus became a serious public health threat in Canada.
 We’re right here with you and we know that adjusting to remote work isn’t always easy.